SCIInstitute/shapeworks.pages/build.md

 ### Qt

-#### Windows

-A Visual Studio binary build is available.
-To our knowledge the Windows Visual Studio development libraries are only available in a 32-bit version.
-A 64-bit version can be built from the source code download, configuring it as described on the Qt webpage.

-#### Mac OS X

-Qt binaries are available on the Qt website or can be built from source code.
-Clang with C++11 support is required.
+Qt binaries and packages are available on the Qt website or can be built from source code.
+Gcc/Clang/MSVC with C++11 support is required.

-#### Linux

-Qt is available from most package managers.
-Look for Qt 5+.

 ### CMake